iurimb/Bee-Nest-Computer-Vision/README.md

 > detect_count_and_track: folder containing three scripts to detect, track and count (ins and outs) of bees in nests.
 See section "Running the codes" for details.
 > results: folder with short videos representing the outputs of each method.
 > training_loop: script to train a yolo model for object detection.
 > Weights: trained model weights (remember it heavily depends on the initial setting and conditions.
 You can re-train a network using new data and use the codes here available to track and count, but some changes might be necessary to adapt for the use_case, mainly in the method of counting.
+> Line_Zone: Line_Zone code I use that contains a modified function for annotating info.
+You could substitute the original line_zone file with mine or only copy the modified method code into yours ("_annotate_anything_count").
+Alternatevely, you can give it a different name and import it.

 ## About the task